rrichajalota/fairseq/README.md

 ```
 2. SRILM returns all n-grams from 1 to n (e.g. 1-gram, 2-gram .... , 5-gram) and their corresponding frequencies in the corpus, you need to extract the exact n-grams of a particuler freuency range you want from the file returned by SRILM (you'll need to write a small script for doing that).
 Assuming the files you get from this step are named ngrams.L1/L2

-3. Go back to the step on `Prepare comparable corpus` and continue for there.
+3. Go back to the step on `Prepare comparable corpus` above and proceed.